Cotswolds – Northwest

 Description: As the name suggests, a short spin around the back of Oxford for when you have to get out, but can’t truly break free . . .

 Elevation gain: 1270m

-Description: An absolute classic ‘Cotswold Lumpy’.
+Description: An absolute classic ‘Cotswold Lumpy’, no comfort zones here.

 Circular Route North